Mercury Layer

 The network operator is a single server

-The Mercury Layer system employs a statechain entity that generates and updates key shares in addition to offering a blind signing service.
-Mercury Layer chooses a non-federated (i.e. centralized) setup for their service provider.
+The system employs a statechain entity that generates and updates key shares in addition to offering a blind signing service.
+The statechain entity is a centralized server.

 Finality Guarantees